strongdm/cedar-rfcs/text/0080-datetime-extension.md

 It is also difficult for the calling application to predict the necessary pre-computed values that a policy writer requires for their intended purpose.
 These may change over time, and may also differ depending on the principal, action, and/or resource.

 ### Additional examples

+Using an idealized API, the following examples are targeted for this RFC.

 **Only allow user "alice" to view JPEG photos for one week after creation.**